-- Assurance and risk assessment including a focus on:

-- The Local Government and Elections Act (Wales) 2021

-- Recovery planning

-- Carbon reduction plans

-- Self-assessment arrangements

-- Financial position

-- Springing Forward as the world moves forward, learning from the pandemic, this review looks at how effectively councils are strengthening their ability to transform, adapt and maintain the delivery of services, including those delivered in partnership with key stakeholders and communities.

-- Improvement reporting audit.
+- Assurance and risk assessment including a focus on: - The Local Government and Elections Act (Wales) 2021 - Recovery planning - Carbon reduction plans - Self-assessment arrangements - Financial position - Springing Forward as the world moves forward, learning from the pandemic, this review looks at how effectively councils are strengthening their ability to transform, adapt and maintain the delivery of services, including those delivered in partnership with key stakeholders and communities. - Improvement reporting audit. - A review of the Performance Management framework at Gwynedd Council.

-- Public Engagement this review will consider the effectiveness of public engagement by the Council and how it is aiming to become more accessible and resilient taking account of the impact of the pandemic.